InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 community, in order to increase the number of newbies and consumers.
 They should communicate opportunities for making contributions to consumers and try to elicit and align the interests of potential contributors with that of the community.
-And finally, they need to identify contributors with the potential to grow and encourage growthe. g. by suggesting challenging tasks to contributors and by mentoring or coaching them.
+What has often worked well in my personal experience is if contributors were able to work on something that made their day job easier, such as tools, e. g.
+Finally, TCs need to identify contributors with the potential to grow and encourage growthe. g. by suggesting challenging tasks to contributors and by mentoring or coaching them.

 As mentioned in the previous segment, learning and personal growth is a reason